ExtremeFLOW/neko/doc/pages/case-file.md

 * `type`, solver type.
   - `cg`, a conjugate gradient solver.
-  - `pipecg`, a piped conjugate gradient solver.
+  - `pipecg`, a pipelined conjugate gradient solver.
   - `bicgstab`, a bi-conjugate gradient stabilized solver.
   - `cacg`, a communication-avoiding conjugate gradient solver.
   - `gmres`, a GMRES solver.
 Typically used for pressure.
 * `preconditioner`, preconditioner type.
   - `jacobi`, a Jacobi preconditioner.
 Typically used for velocity.
-  - `hsmg`, an HSMG precondtioner.
-Typically used for pressure. todo: WHAT IS THIS ABBREVIATION?
+  - `hsmg`, a hybrid-Schwarz multigrid preconditioner.
+Typically used for pressure.
   - `ident`, an identity matrix (no preconditioner).
 * `absolute_tolerance`, tolerance criterion for convergence.
 * `max_iterations`, maximum number of iterations before giving up.